Our Four-Year Program

 Freshman Year: Freshmen are counseled to take challenging courses, explore academic and extracurricular interests, develop good time management and study skills and plan meaningful summer activities, such as volunteer work, a specialty focused camp or a summer job.
-Freshmen should take the preACT in the spring and, when applicable, SAT Subject Test Math Level 1 after Algebra II.
+Freshmen take the preACT in the fall.

-Sophomore Year: Sophomores should continue to schedule challenging courses, explore academic and extracurricular interests and seek opportunities to take leadership roles in school and in the community as they begin building their resumes in Naviance.
-Sophomores should take the PSAT in October, the preACT in the spring, take AP exams any courses taken at the AP level and take appropriate SAT Subject tests.
+Sophomore Year: Sophomores should continue to schedule challenging courses, explore academic and extracurricular interests and seek opportunities to take leadership roles in school and in the community as they begin building their resumes in SCOIR.
+Sophomores take the PSAT in October, the preACT in the spring, and AP exams for any courses taken at the AP level.

 Senior Year: Seniors work with the college counselors to develop final lists with an eye for fit and selectivity balance, and begin to focus on the final aspects of the application process.
 Over 150 college admissions officers visit The Summit annually to meet with groups of interested students and/or to conduct individual interviews.
 Students are encouraged to devote considerable energy to their application essays as they refine their self-presentation, and to make thoughtful decisions about the many exciting opportunities available to them in higher education.
 Through the middle of the senior year the college counselor and the students work in concert to create a college list that comprehensively connects to the students’ personal attributes, supports their intellectual endeavors, and will provide them with exciting options for undergraduate study.